 So there I was the first night of sleep training, dripping sweat as I listened to my son’s cries.
 Minutes ticked by, each seeming longer than the last.
 I pondered whether the Ferber method included soothing every five minutes just so that you would realize only five minutes had passed.

 But I was determined to stick this out, to get it done.
 Doing it halfway was worse than not doing it at all, I reminded myself over and over.
 If I were to give in, I could teach my son that crying for 30 minutes was what it took to get mommy to pick him up.

 That night, he woke two more times, but never again cried more than 15 minutes.
 The next night, he cried for 10 minutes at bedtime, conked out, and slept until morning.
 That morning we greeted each other with a smile, and for the first time since his birth, I really felt like smiling at his freshly woken little face.

-Although by all appearances, sleep training went well for us, some critics of cry-it-out methods would contend that I was an inadequate parent who had permanently harmed my son by leaving him alone to cry.
+Although by all appearances, sleep training went well for us, some critics of cry-it-out methods would contend that I was an inadequate parent–one who had permanently harmed my son by leaving him to cry alone, uncomforted.